idraney/CarND-Behavioral-Cloning-P3/writeup_report.md

 The strategy for creating the model architecture was to follow the lessons learned in the Behavioral Cloning section of the Udacity Self-Driving Car Engineer Nanodegree program.

 The first step was to use a convolutional neural network model similar to the one implemented in NVIDIA's [End to End Learning for Self-Driving Cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
 Being that this model proved to be effective for one of the leaders in deep learning and self-driving car technologies, it would be, at the very least, a good place to start.
 The convolutional layers of the final model nearly matched that of NVIDIA's model.
-However, the referenced paper by NVIDIA makes no mention of Rctified Linear Units (ReLU) in their convolutional layers.
+However, the referenced paper by NVIDIA makes no mention of Rectified Linear Units (ReLU) in their convolutional layers.

 In order to test the model, image and steering angle data was split into a training set (80%) and validation set (20%).
 The initial model tested had a low mean squared error on the training set relative to a much higher mean squared error on the validation set.
 As learned in the Behavioral Cloning section of the Udacity Self-Driving Car Engineer Nanodegree program, this implied that the model was overfitting.